 Stay Ahead of the Curve

 The first priority is to keep investors informed of the challenges impacting your business and how they’re being met.
 Some will be external (a decline in demand), some internal (closing an office or plant).
-But investors will expect management not just to be aware of every factor that is or can impact the business but to illustrate what’s being done to protect their investment.
+But investors will expect management not just to be aware of every factor that is or can impact the business but to illustrate what’s being done to protect their investments.

 Of course, investors will first and foremost be looking for information that rises to the level of materiality.
 But beyond that, and beyond the disclosure obligations of quarterly reporting, they will also expect more engagement.
-This now includes the role the company plays within the communities that it operates and more broadly in society as a responsible corporate citizen.
+This now includes the role the company plays within the communities that it operates and, more broadly, in society as a responsible corporate citizen.